Programs Providing Meal Services

 In addition to the home-delivered meal programs, which are federally/state funded, there are privately funded programs sponsored by churches and various civic organizations, which offer meals to people who are disabled, isolated, temporarily ill and unable to move about, and others in need.

-Additional Information - Further information and referral to the designated meal programs and services is available from the Area Agencies on Aging or from the Aging and Disability Resource Connection at 1-877-222-3737.
+Additional Information - Further information and referral to the designated meal programs and services are available from the Area Agencies on Aging or from the Aging and Disability Resource Connection at 1-877-222-3737.